sahajrajmalla/landmark-based-urban-navigation/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](./LICENSE) file for more details.

 ## References